-Canterbury/Waitaha comprises the largest land area by region in New Zealand/Aotearoa.
+Waitaha Canterbury comprises the largest land area by region in Aotearoa New Zealand.
 It spans 44,508 km² from Kēkerengū in the north to the Waitaki River Catchment in the south.
-West to east it extends from the Southern Alps/Kā Tiritiri-o-te-moana to the eastern coastline, and 12 nautical miles out to sea - which is the limit of New Zealand's/Aotearoa territorial waters.
+West to east it extends from the Kā Tiritiri-o-te-moana Southern Alps to the eastern coastline, and 12 nautical miles out to sea - which is the limit of Aotearoa New Zealand's territorial waters.

 The diverse landscapes of Waitaha include the Canterbury Plains, 800km of coastline and 11,620km² of coastal marine area.
-It is home to approximately 64 percent of the country’s braided rivers and has a distinctive mix of urban areas and small settlements.
+It is home to approximately 64 per cent of the country’s braided rivers and has a distinctive mix of urban areas and small settlements.

 Here we look at land cover and use, economy, jobs and trends and the ecosystem services our resources provide in Waitaha.